eToro Cryptocurrency Trading

 Got a PayPal account and want to use it to buy Bitcoin?
 The good news is that you can definitely do this; the bad news is that only a limited number of platforms accept PayPal.

-The biggest advantage of buying Bitcoin with PayPal is that it’s quick and easy to do as you’ll no doubt be aware if you’ve ever used PayPal to purchase anything else online.
+The biggest advantage of buying Bitcoin with PayPal is that it’s quick and easy to do as you’ll no doubt be aware if you’ve ever used PayPal to buy anything else online.

 However, you may need to hunt around for the right platform, and if the platform you choose doesn’t accept GBP, then you’ll need to be fully aware of the fees that apply.
 VirWox and Paxful are two of the better-known platforms that accept PayPal at the time of writing.